Evolution of YOLO Object Detection Model From V5 to V8

 YOLO is designed to be a quick and effective object detection algorithm capable of real-time image processing.

-YOLO is significantly quicker than other object recognition algorithms that make many passes over the input image because it divides the input image into a grid of cells and predicts the items in each cell.
+YOLO is significantly quicker than other object recognition algorithms that make many passes over the input image because it divides it into a grid of cells and predicts the items in each cell.

 Yolo Architecture